DinisCruz/Book_Hacking_Portugal/manuscript/Hacking.md

 In fact, there should be software and technology companies in every city and town in Portugal.
 Software development and application security lend themselves to remote work, with regular commutes to a central office for meetings etc.

-(See for example how many Portuguese security researchers participate in global/world wide bug bounties.)
+For example, see [how many Portuguese security researchers](https://pages.bugcrowd.com/hubfs/PDFs/state-of-bug-bounty-2016.pdf) participate in global/world wide bug bounties.

 ### Be different